 The daily grade average shall represent 60% of the grade.
 The major test/project average shall represent 40% of the grade.
-There shall be a minimum of six (6) separate daily grades and three (3) separate major grades each six (6) weeks.
+There shall be a minimum of eight (8) separate daily grades and three (3) separate major grades each nine (9) weeks.
+At least one major grade and 4 daily grades should be entered by the end of the fourth week of each nine- week grading period.
+Interim progress reports shall be issued for all students after the sixth week of the first nine week grading period due to UIL requirements.
+After the first nine-weeks, interim progress reports shall be issued the fourth week of the nine-week grading period.
+Supplemental progress reports may be issued at the teacher's discretion.